Donna164/Data-Analyst--Portfolio/README.md

 **Result**: 4-week racing pass performs better than the 3-week one, with more daily active players, higher retention rate, conversion rate, and ARPDAU.
 The findings leads to decision to officially apply the 4-week time frame, customize the IAP bundles and rewards for each user's segmentation, thus boosing daily sales by 17%

-### Analysis of user's purchasing behavior in game apps
+### Analysis of churn users in game

 **Query**:

-**Goal**: Find out user's segmentation for each bundle, when and where they make purchases in game
+**Goal**: analyze behaviors of churn users by each cohort

 **Description**:

-**Skills**: SQL query, data cleaning, data analysis, data visualization
+**Skills**: SQL query, data cleaning, data analysis, statistical analysis, data visualization

 **Technology**: SQL, Snowflake, Excel

-**Result**: 4-week racing pass performs better than the 3-week one, with more daily active players, higher retention rate, conversion rate, and ARPDAU.
-The findings leads to decision to officially apply the 4-week time frame, customize the IAP bundles and rewards for each user's segmentation, thus boosing daily sales by 17%
+**Result**: The analysis indicated type of users who are likely to quit the most, and possible reasons for churning.
+The dataset included: daily active users, retention rate, retention cohort, payer cohort, average daily sessions and session length, ads impressions, what features did they engage in,...etc
+The findings enable the the decision to release new contents,rewards, IAP bundles for players in different cohorts, increasing retention rates by 1-3%

 ### Analysis of new users's behaviors in app (First-time-user-experiences analysis)